htothenan1/htothenan1/README.md

 - 👋 Hi, I’m Hernan!
-- 👀 I’m interested in front end development, especially with ReactJS
+- 👀 I’m passionate about front end development, especially with ReactJS
-- 🌱 I’m currently building with NextJS, MongoDB, and TailwindCSS
 - 📫 How to reach me: hberisso1@gmail.com